How to Calculate Volumetric Weight for Air Freight Easily

 ✅ Measure your cargo after packing — outer dimensions are what count

-✅ Always use centimeters for consistency
+✅ Always use centimeters for consistency and compatibility with any Volumetric Weight Calculator

 ✅ Keep packing lists and invoices aligned with your measurements

-✅ Don't assume actual weight determines your price — always check volumetric weight
+✅ Don’t assume actual weight determines your price — always check volumetric weight using a calculator

 The #1 mistake?
-Shippers relying only on scale weight — and getting shocked by volumetric charges.
-Avoid it by checking both weights every time.
+Shippers relying only on scale weight — and getting shocked by unexpected volumetric weight charges.

 📘 Frequently Asked Questions